ms/buildtogether.tech/wide-world/index.md

 ### Myers-Briggs and other danger signs

-The <span g="myers_briggs" i="Myers-Briggs Type Indicator; pseudoscience (Myers-Briggs Type Indicator)">Myers-Briggs Type Indicator</span> (MBTI)
+The <span g="myers_briggs" i="Myers-Briggs Type Indicator;
+pseudoscience!Myers-Briggs Type Indicator">Myers-Briggs Type Indicator</span>
-advertises itself as personality profiling tool.
+(MBTI) advertises itself as personality profiling tool.
 It is popular on dating sites and some companies use it as part of their interview process---despite the fact that it is complete bullshit.
 Half or more of people who repeat the test within a few weeks get a different personality classification, it fails to predict job performance, and its categories are based on outdated (and very Western-centric) psychological theories.
 If a potential employer asks you to do it as part of the interview process, ask them if they would like a horoscope as well.

 Myers-Briggs has given the whole notion of personality profiling a bad reputation.
 Ironically, there *are* models of personality that have a